XaberRebax/CSR2-Over-Kill/README.md

-# csr2
+# CSR2 EF Cars
 CSR2 Extra Fusion Cars

 BAN WARNING

-Never go Live with an EF car

-Always sell EF cars before SD end
+Only Elite Customs Cars can work with EF and they can only be used in Showdowns.